OSHC and the Australian Health Care System

 Children's dental care

-In South Australia, there is a free dental service for children aged five and below.
-The annual cost for children between five and 18 without Medicare is also relatively cheap or free.
+In South Australia, there is a free dental service for children aged under 18 years old.

 For more information, see the Students with Children page.